mohamedalasaker/parallel_bitonic_sort/README.md

-## This is an implementation of a parallel bitonic sort algorithm
+## This is an implementation of a parallel bitonic sort algorithm using cuda